tekdi/developer-assignments/Angular-Assignment-1.md

 ### List of Persons
 - On this page show the Name, Email, Avatar and Age (not date of birth) of the person
 - Clicking on the name of any person should open the form to edit the details
+- Show the list in a "card" format rather than a simple list

 Note : You DO NOT need to create any API.
 The API is already available here - https://documenter.getpostman.com/view/3129705/RWTpsGbZ